vera/recipes/README.md

     - [ ] How many calories does it have?
     - [ ] How many portions does it make?
     - [ ] Allow a recipe to be in multiple categories (for example: "Spaghetti Bolognese" fits in "Lunch", "Dinner", and "Student-friendly")
+    - [ ] Allow a recipe to have multiple pictures
+    - [ ] Allow a recipe to have a video (embedded from YouTube)
+    - [ ] Add a source link to recipe

 - [ ] Add new categories like "Student-friendly", "Vegetarian", "Vegan", "Drinks", ...